 Finally, pop the mixture into the freezer for up to 2 hours.
 When the mixture is firm but pliable, form 12 even balls., Right after you scoop some truffle mixture, dust it slightly in cocoa powder to make it less sticky and then roll it into a ball.
 Lastly, roll it in cocoa powder (or you can use crushed nuts of your choice) as a decoration, then place it on a plate.
 Repeat the process with the rest of the mixture and let our sugar-free low carb chocolate truffles chill in the fridge for at least 30 minutes before serving.
 Properly chilled truffles will stay firm at room temperature for up to 2 hours.

 The answer is simple; it’s cheaper.
-One 450g (16oz) pack of cocoa powder that costs $6 will do around 7 batches of chocolate truffles, while a $6 pack of Lily’s dark chocolate baking chips will do only one.
-However, Lily’s baking chips or Baker’s unsweetened chocolate have their own benefits.
+One 450g (16oz) pack of cocoa powder that costs $6 will do around 7 batches of keto chocolate truffles, while a $6 pack of Lily’s dark chocolate baking chips will do only one.
+However, Lily’s baking chips or other dark chocolate have their own benefits.
 Truffles made with real chocolate makes the texture super smooth and creamy - and the process is faster.
 To each their own!